JarnaChao09/EECE5183-Compiler/README.md

 > These installation steps were tested on an Ubuntu WSL2 instance, mileage may vary.

+## Using the Docker Image

+> This section assumes that docker is already installed and properly setup.
+To do so, please see [getting docker](https://docs.docker.com/get-docker/).

+1. Run `docker build -t <container_name> .`
+    - This will set up Crystal 1.11.2 and all of its dependencies such that Crystal will be built with LLVM 17.0.6
+2. Run `docker run --rm --it --entrypoint /bin/bash <container_name>`
+3. The compiler binary will be located at `bin/compiler`.
+All compiled binaries will be outputted to the `output` directory.
+If no output name is defined with `-o`, it will be `compiler_tmp.out`.

 ## Development

 As this project is for a university assignment, development will not be encouraged until after the grade has been given for the project.
 Please check with the main contributor to see if it is ok to start contributing to the project.

 All development occurred on Crystal version 1.11.2 on a 13 inch M1 Macbook Pro 2020 edition.
 Crystal was installed using homebrew with LLVM version 17.0.6 and clang version 17.0.6.
-A docker file will be provided (soon) to be used for all future development.
+A docker file is provided to be used for all future development.

 ### Remaining Tasks